Where is Area Code 430?

 History of the 430 Area Code

-Area code 430 was officially introduced in 2003 as part of an overlay plan to help address the increasing demand for new telephone numbers within northeastern Texas.
+Area code 430 was officially introduced in 2003 as part of the North American Numbering Plan to help address the increasing demand for new telephone numbers within northeastern Texas.
 Prior to this, area code 903 served much of the region and experienced a surge in usage due to the rising popularity of mobile phones, internet connections, and other communication services.

 How Many People Use the 430 Area Code?